-Handling large data imports in Sitefinity
+Handling Large Data Imports in Sitefinity

 In Sitefinity, several instances require the need to import large amounts of data, such as moving the website from another CMS to Sitefinity, or importing data into Sitefinity from another source.
 Importing thousands or millions of pieces of data is always time consuming and there is a possibility of a timeout.
-Consider processing each item that takes a lot time or each item that is process intensive, like adding an image or document or a video to a dynamic item.
+Consider processing each item that takes a lot of time or each item that is process intensive, like adding an image or document or a video to a dynamic item.

-The idea is to loop through each record quickly and delaying the actual processing of each item and leave it to Sitefinity’s Scheduled Task to handle the heavy processing.
+The idea is to loop through each record quickly, delaying the actual processing of each item, and leave it to Sitefinity’s Scheduled Task to handle the heavy processing.
 Each time the scheduled task is called, there is an entry made in the database in the table sf_scheduled_task.
-While querying this table, it will be interesting to see entries for scheduled tasks used by Sitefinity itself internally, like a scheduled task for Sychronization, Sitemap generation, Item deletion etc. This particular tutorial is very helpful:
+While querying this table, it will be interesting to see entries for scheduled tasks used by Sitefinity itself internally, like a scheduled task for synchronization, sitemap generation, item deletion, etc.

 In order to do that we need pass custom data to the scheduled task.
 In the following code snippet, item title and file path of the pdf file that should be attached as a related media file for the dynamic module item is passed on as custom data.
 This custom data is set as a string separated by a tab.

-About Author
+About the Author

 staff at americaneagle.com